sjkp/Microsoft-teams-docs/teams/createtabconfigui.md

 ### User context and authentication

-If your UI requires user context, see [Get user context, locale, or theme information](getusercontext.md).
+If your page requires user context, see [Get user context, locale, or theme information](getusercontext.md).
 If it needs to authenticate the user, see [Authenticating your Microsoft Teams tab app](auth.md).

 ### Determine when the user has specified all required information